Facial Fracture in Children

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-These are also called neuro signs, neuro checks, or neuro status.
-During a neuro check, caregivers see how your child's pupils react to light.
-They may check his memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
-How your child responds to the neuro checks can tell caregivers if his illness or injury has affected his brain.
+are also called neuro signs, neuro checks, or neuro status.
+During a neuro check, healthcare providers see how your child's pupils react to light.
+They may check your child's memory and how easily he or she wakes up.
+Your child's hand grasp and balance may also be tested.
+How your child responds to the neuro checks can tell healthcare providers how well your child's brain is working.

-Your child's healthcare provider will tell you when it is safe for him to get out of bed.
-A healthcare provider will help him get up for the first time.
-If your child ever feels weak or dizzy, have him sit or lie down right away.
+Your child's healthcare provider will tell you when it is safe for him or her to get out of bed.
+A healthcare provider will help your child get up for the first time.
+If your child feels weak or dizzy, have him or her sit or lie down right away.

 - Pain medicine may be given to decrease pain.
 Do not wait until your child's pain is severe before you ask for more medicine.